adorad/adorad/docs/docs.md

 ## Compile-time reflection

-Having built-in JSON support is nice, but V also allows you to create efficient serializers for any data format.
-V has compile-time `if` and `for` constructs:
+Having built-in JSON support is nice, but Adorad also allows you to create efficient serializers for any data format.
+Adorad has compile-time `if` and `for` constructs:

 ```adorad
 // TODO: not fully implemented